 COVID-19 Vaccination and Masking Requirements

-Schools: This mask requirement continues to apply to K-12 schools in Louisiana.
+Schools: This mask requirement no longer applies to apply to K-12 schools in Louisiana.
 However, public and non-public schools may opt out of the mandate if they adopt isolation and quarantine policies for students, faculty, and staff.

 Outdoor Guidance: Anyone who is fully vaccinated can participate in outdoor activities — large or small — without wearing a mask but are encouraged to physically distance from others.